tiilt-lab/MultiCraft/manual_setup.md

 pip install nltk
 pip install word2number
 ```
-To run the MultiCraft Server, look in the MultiCraftServer folder and run the ```run.bat``` file.
+To run the MultiCraft Server, look in the MultiCraftServer folder and run the `run.bat` file.
-In order to use voice commands, run the following commands in two different  the root tiiltMultiCraft folder.
-Startup can also be automated through the ```start.bat``` file in the root tiiltMultiCraft folder.
+In order to use voice commands, run the following commands in two different terminals the root tiiltMultiCraft folder.
+Startup can also be automated through the `start.bat` file in the root tiiltMultiCraft folder for those on Windows machines.

 Wait for the MultiCraft Server to start, then start the Speech Server
 ```